 Cusco – Cusipata – Rainbow Mountain – Cusco

-Once we arrive at the top of Rainbow Mountain, you will have enough time to absorb the majesty of the red mountains that surround this area.
-You will also see amazing views of the valleys and Ausangate Glacier Peak in front of you.
-Ausangate is the tallest mountain of the Cusco region (just under 21,000 ft elevation), and is part of the Cordillera Vilcanota Range.
-While taking in these magnificent views, your tour guide will share some information with you about the composition of these mountains and how they became striated in the rainbow of colors.
-After taking a few amazing pictures and soaking in the views (perhaps we will even see a few condors floating on the air currents), we will begin our descent with a two hour, downhill hike.
-Following, will catch our private van and you will be able to see the lifestyle of these local people, who still practice the ancient traditions of the Incas.
+we’ll begin the hike at 4,400 m/14,435 ft elevation.
+From here, it’ll be about 2 hours uphill hike otherwise you could do on horseback riding (optional) to reach the famous Rainbow Mountain. on the way, you’ll enjoy amazing views of the range of mountains, glacial peaks, red mountains, rocky hills, and traditional llamas and alpacas grazing on the valley.
+As you reach the summit of the mountain, you’ll be able to spot some Andean wildlife. this can be the only place in Cuzco where you can see wild Vicuñas, the Andean camel.
+Vicuñas are the same family as llamas, though they are smaller.
+Their wool is the most costly wool in the world.
+Once we reach the top of Rainbow Mountain, you’ll have enough time to absorb the impressiveness of the red mountains that surround this space. you will also see wonderful views of the valleys and Ausangate glacier Peak in front of you.
+Ausangate is the tallest mountain of the Cuzco region (just under 21,000 ft elevation), and is part of the Cordillera Vilcanota range. while taking in these brilliant views, your guide will share some info with you about the composition of those mountains and how they became striated in the rainbow of colours. after taking a couple of amazing photos and soaking in the views (perhaps we’ll even see a few condors floating on the air currents), we’ll begin our descent with a 2 hour, downhill hike.
+Following, will catch our non-public van and you will be able to see the life-style of those native people, who still practice the ancient traditions of the Incas.